-Kerry Ashley – WISA Deputy Chair, Secretary & Public Officer MA ClinFamTher
+Kerry Ashley – WISA Board Member, Secretary and Public Officer MA ClinFamTher

 Kerry has been involved with WISA since its inception as a Not For Profit Company limited by Guarantee and currently holds the role of Chairperson.
 Committed to social justice and equity, her expertise on the WISA Board brings forth capacity in governance, organisation and service development, innovation, program design, strategic partnerships, financial sustainability, capacity building and risk management.

 Mary Tobin – WISA Board Member and Chair